 Example of what I consider classics are the Chanel quilted leather bag, Christian Louboutin Pigalle pumps (they always sell out) and the 50/50 OTK boots by Stuart Weitzman.

 There are a few basics items that I feel every woman should own.
 Basics are the foundation for a killer wardrobe.
 What do I consider the basics?
 A good quality blazer, a well-fitted pencil skirt, black pumps, nude sandals, classic trench coat are some examples.

 The beauty of investing in the basics is that you don't have to go high end and for the most part you can find these items on sale.
 You can create a lot of looks from basics.
 I am sharing some images of what I consider my basics.
 I find myself wearing them over and over again.

-Most luxury websites such as Saks and Neiman Marcus offer this.
+Most luxury websites such as Saks, Neiman Marcus, Far Fetch, and My Theresa offer one-time discount codes simply for signing up for emails.
 Sign up and use the one-time use code and save!

-2. Shop during their friends and Family events
+2. Shop during friends and family sale events

 You can get gift cards up to $500 or more when you buy your high ticket item during this time, usually no limitations.
 Resale the gift cards or buy another item.

 4. Shop on websites that offer free shipping

 Shopping on websites that offer shipping will save you money.
 Every little bit adds up.

 5. Consider buying vintage or pre-owned luxury items